httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 "Dictionary-Compressed Zstandard" stream.

-A "Dictionary-Compressed Zstandard" stream is a binary stream that starts with a 36-byte fixed header and is followed by a Zstandard {{RFC8878}} stream of the response that has been compressed with an external dictionary.
+A "Dictionary-Compressed Zstandard" stream is a binary stream that starts with a 40-byte fixed header and is followed by a Zstandard {{RFC8878}} stream of the response that has been compressed with an external dictionary.

-The 36-byte stream header consists of a 4-byte signature followed by the 32-byte SHA-256 hash of the external dictionary that was used to compress the
+The 40-byte header consists of a fixed 8-byte sequence followed by the 32-byte SHA-256 hash of the external dictionary that was used to compress the
 resource:

 Magic_Number:
-: 4 fixed bytes: 0xff, 0x44, 0x45, 0x5a.
+: 8 fixed bytes: 0x5e, 0x2a, 0x4d, 0x18, 0x20, 0x00, 0x00, 0x00.

 SHA_256_Hash:
 : 32 Bytes.
 SHA-256 hash digest of the dictionary {{SHA-256}}.

+The 40-byte header is a Zstandard skippable frame (little-endian 0x184D2A5E) with a 32-byte length (little-endian 0x00000020) that is compatible with existing Zstandard decoders.

 Clients that announce support for dcz content encoding MUST be able to decompress resources that were compressed with a window size of at least 8 MB